91³Ô¹ÏÍø

 He was described as a baker's assistant, aged 14 years, in the 1901 census, still living at 6 Church Lane, Willesborough, with his mother and two brothers: Augustus Maris - a railway engine cleaner and Sidney Ernest Maris - an apprentice.

 He enlisted on 11 August 1914 at Canterbury, Kent, in The Buffs (East Kent Regiment) and was posted on 20 August 1914 into the regiment's 6th Battalion (Territorial Force).
 His service number was 56.
-On his enlistment form he claimed to have previously served as territorial private in the Royal Army Medical Corps before resigning upon going abroad and that his mother was residing in Montreal, Canada.
+On his enlistment form he stated that he had previously served as territorial private in the Royal Army Medical Corps before resigning upon going abroad and that his mother was residing in Montreal, Canada.
 He gave his current occupation as a labourer at the South Eastern and Chatham Railway works.
 He entered France on 1 June 1915.

 On 10 February 1916 he married Mary Mabel Ann Welfare (1891-1947) in St Barnabas Church, South Kennington, London, where in the marriage register he is shown as aged 29 years, a bachelor and a Private in the 6th Buffs whilst his wife was described as aged 24 years, a spinster of the St Barnabas Parish, South Kennington, the daughter of John Welfare, a game keeper.
 Their son Phillip Leonard Maris (1916-1958) had been born out of wedlock on 16 January 1916.